xu-shawn/Schoenemann/README.md

 It has currently a strenght about ~2660 Elo (Tested againtst Laser 1.7 STC)

 # How it works
-Currently it is using a NNUE with 512 Hidden Layers and Leela data and uses a simple Alpha-Beta Search.
+-  NNUE with 512 Hidden Layers
+-  Trained with Leela Data

+-  PVS-Search
+-  SEE Prunning + MoveOrdering
+-  Check Extension
+-  MVA - LVV in MoveOrdering

-# Install
+# Build
 Type
   ```
   make all